MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

   - If the printed anchor is larger than indicated, [!include[pn-hololens](../includes/pn-hololens.md)] interprets the scale difference in distance.
 This causes the anchor to be identified as closer than it really is.

-  - Printing from the .pdf file (as described earlier in this topic) is the best way to ensure that the anchor is not resized.
+  - Printing from the .PDF file (as described earlier in this topic) is the best way to ensure that the anchor is not resized.

 - **Location.** Place the anchor in a location on the physical object in a location that’s easy to access and out of the way.